How It Is Productions in association with Park Theatre present

 Directed by Ché Walker

 Howard Zinn was an American historian, professor and social activist, widely considered one of the most influential thinkers of the 20th century.
-His book, A People’s History of the United States, has sold two million copies and become required reading in schools worldwide.
+His book, A People’s History of the United States, has sold two million copies and is read in schools throughout the U.S.

-The Time Of Our Lies is a battle cry for democracy, transparency and inclusion in our world - the play embodies Zinn’s battle for social justice and his lifelong struggle against false historical narratives written by those in power that poison the well for true democracy.
+The Time Of Our Lies is a battle cry for democracy, transparency, and inclusion.
+The play embodies Zinn’s battle for social justice and his lifelong struggle against false historical narratives written by those in power that poison the well for true democracy.

-There will be a post-show talk backs with Terri Paddock, included in your ticket price: Howard Zinn & Artivism, Tue 6 Aug.
+There will be a post-show talk back with Terri Paddock, included in your ticket price: Howard Zinn & Artivism, Tue 6 Aug.
 More info here.

 'Powerful and playful anti-war theater as told through my father’s life and words.
 So needed in this time of lies.'
 Myla Kabat-Zinn